All insights

 AI has delivered real productivity gains – but they’re patchy.
 In knowledge work, the biggest benefits tend to show up for less-experienced employees and structured, clearly-defined tasks.
 Once tasks start to get a little fuzzy – requiring complex reasoning, multi-step judgement, fast-moving facts – the magic fades.
 So far, AI has been transforming parts of work rather than replacing the people who do it.

 For white-collar workers, AI largely just reshapes existing screen work by acting as a co-pilot for repetitive, single-domain tasks.
 The legal industry is a good example of this, allowing employees to use AI to draft, summarise, and search case law.
 However, when work involves complex reasoning or interacting with other people, AI’s benefits start to fade, as discovered by Klarna, who experienced declining satisfaction when they pushed their AI assistant to handle the majority of customer support.
 CEO Sebastian Siemiatkowski told Bloomberg they had gone “too far,” and that “investing in the quality of the human support is the way of the future.”
-It’s about balance: AI for the routine, repetitive volume tasks, people for the nuance.

-The shadow-AI trap
+The shadow-AI trap:

 While some firms rush to bring AI into their workplace, others stall, creating a different problem.
 When there’s no clear guidance or decent tools, people don’t stop; they just do things in their own way on their own terms.
 Microsoft’s Work Trend Index found around 78% of AI users bring their own tools to work – and in the UK, 71% admit to using unapproved AI.
 This “shadow use” underminds both security and the EX.
 Employees hide their use for fear of punishment, while managers worry about data leaks, eroding trust on both sides.
 If it’s discovered, organisations often respond with clampdowns and tighter controls, further degrading trust and morale.
 These risks are compounded by a lack of training, making mistakes and inaccuracies more likely.

-More visible impact on blue-collar work
+More visible impact on blue-collar work:

 At this stage, the EX of blue-collar workers has been changed more dramatically by AI than that of white-collar workers.
 AI is changing physical environments and flows of work, in part because many of the tasks, by definition, are repetitive and routine – for example: